dsohk/rancher-devsecops-workshop/docs/part-1.md

 ./setup-rke-cluster2.sh
 ```

-Repeat the step 1, to 5 from previous step 5.
+Repeat the step 1, to 5 from previous section.

 Two important things to note